publicdocs/uscode/assets/md/titles/usc29/us/usc/t29/ch4B/m__us_usc_t29_s49l–2.md

         In order to receive Federal financial assistance under this section, the Governor of a State shall—

-            (A) designate a single State agency to be responsible for the management of the portions of the workforce and labor market information system described in subsection (a) of this section that comprise a statewide workforce and labor market information system and for the State’s participation in the development of the plan described in subsection (c); and
+            (A) designate a single State agency to be responsible for the management of the portions of the workforce and labor market information system described in subsection (a) that comprise a statewide workforce and labor market information system and for the State’s participation in the development of the plan described in subsection (c); and

             (B) establish a process for the oversight of such system.